Make the switch from email to Slack

 Create your own keywords

 Select Preferences in the workspace menu to view your notification settings.
-Add keywords that directly apply to your area of focus (and if you find that you frequently receive notifications for unrelated messages, you can prune your word list).
+Add keywords that directly apply to your area of focus (and if you find that you get notified frequently of unrelated messages, you can prune your word list).

 How it works in Slack

-When you get an important message that you want to revisit later, long press on mobile and tap to mark it as unread, or click on the message menu on desktop.
+When you get an important message you want to revisit later, long-press on mobile and tap to mark it as unread, or click the message menu on desktop.

-You can also set a reminder that will prompt you later from the Remind me about this option.
+You can also set a reminder that’ll prompt you later from the Remind me about this option.

 5. Let coworkers know when you’re out of the office (or simply busy)

-Anyone who’s used emails is familiar with automated responses that say something like, ‘I’m out of office for the next two weeks on leave.
-If something is urgent, please contact my team.’
+Anyone who’s used email is familiar with an automated response that says, “I’m out for the next two weeks on vacation.
+If something is urgent, please contact my team.”

-With Slack, setting a customised status does this very job.
-Use it to alert others about impending time off, or to let them know when you’re away and when you will return.
+With Slack, setting a custom status does this very job.
+Use it to alert others about impending time off, or let them know when you’re away and will return.

 What your teammates will see in Slack

-Slack comes with five default choices for status, including 📅 in a meeting, 🤒 out sick and 🌴 on holiday, but it also allows you to create any customised status.
-If your teammates begin to write you a direct message, they’ll see your status.
-Then they can move ahead knowing that it’ll take a while to get an answer.
+Slack comes with five default choices for status, including 📅 in a meeting, 🤒 out sick, and 🌴 on vacation, but also allows you to create any custom status.
+If teammates begin writing you a direct message, they’ll see your status and can move ahead knowing it’ll take a while to get an answer.
 Or they can set a reminder to follow up when you’re back.

 6. Hone your messages in Drafts

-If you want to jot down a quick idea or are working on a big announcement, click on the New message button to create a draft.
-Click on the message area below and use it as a notepad to develop messages that you can send later.
+If you want to jot down a quick idea or are working on a big announcement, hit the New Message button to create a draft.
+Click down to the message area and use it as a scratchpad to develop messages you can send later.

 Decide at your convenience which channel or coworker will receive it when it’s ready.
 They’ll always appear in the menu under Drafts.